 Director of the Museum of the RS, Nada Puvačić, explains that exhibitions with war themes are often politically influenced and stresses that the Museum has respected its obligation to uphold historical distance, which allowed them to create exhibitions unburdened with emotions, unverified data, and controversial facts.

 “There were other exhibitions we chose not to take part in because of our commitment to historical distance, which ensures proper access to historical events and interpretations of what is and is not true, free of political influence.
 Exhibitions on this topic that are displayed in other museums in our area have revealed that curators do not always live up to the expectations of their profession and that some exhibitions just serve as political propaganda,” the director explains.

 The war is a delicate topic, thus, when transmitting a credible message that represents a crisis period, special attention must be paid to every detail.
-Times of crisis must serve as a reminder and warning regarding times of unrest, death, strife, poverty, and fear so that similar events will not be repeated in the future.
+Times of crisis, unrest, death, strife, poverty, and fear must serve as a reminder and warning so that similar events will not be repeated in the future.

 The exhibitions organized by the Museum of the RS have generated broad public interest, as evidenced by the fact that openings of its exhibitions were attended by the High Representative of BiH, Valentin Inzko.

 The museum’s director points out that they are planning to organize additional exhibitions of this nature in the future and that they will be launched only after thorough, expert, and time-intensive research of archival documents.

 “When an exhibition is done professionally, its messages are scientifically and culturally neutral.
 An exhibition designed in this way leaves no space for political influence or manipulation,” explains Puvačić.